ART & ORGANISM

 Usually the maintenance of good health is thought of in terms of these physiological phenomena—but we now know there is a much closer relationship between states of mind and physiological functioning: creativity, sadness, loneliness, the experience of nature, love—states of mind that affect one’s quality of life also affect one’s health in unexpected ways … [this is reflected in the phenomenologically relevant idea of embodied cognition] (from notes on the NEED for stable physiological processes)

-Let’s look at some new insights into loneliness:
+Let’s look at some old and new insights into loneliness:

 Lynn Darling summarised the relationship between loneliness and health in 2019 [ii] Some excerpts from her article follow.
 (I emphasized some of her comments in bold-face)

 “Genomics Researcher Steve Cole had never really thought much about loneliness and the pain it causes until he looked into a molecular microscope at a small sample of white blood cells.
 What he saw there changed his life.